DASPRiD/vrc-osc-manager/README.md

 by driving the variable through an animation controller.

 At the moment, the UI for this is not open source, so you will have to implement your own UI on your avatar.
-The pressed parameters are only read by the plugin, while the strength (intensity) parameter is both read and written, so you can also control it via a radial menu.
+The pressed parameters are only read by the plugin, while the intensity parameter is both read and written, so you can also control it via a radial menu.

 In order to initiate the shock, both shock buttons have to be pressed at the same time.